hadithmv/hadithmv.github.io/README.md

 </b></h3>

 <p align="center">
-The Sunnah Platform for Maldivian Translations
+The Maldivian Platform for Translations of the Sunnah
 </p>

 <p align="center">